 - Dr. Joseph McGowan,

 - Dr. Anthony Newberry,

-President, Jefferson Community and Technical College
+President and CEO, Jefferson Community and Technical College

 - Dr. James Ramsey,